 Over the short-term currencies can vary significantly

 Rolling 1 year returns (calculated monthly).
-Difference between S&P 500 Index return C$ and S&P 500 Index return US$.
-Source: Morningstar Direct as of June 30, 2017.
+Difference between S&P 500 Index return in C$ and S&P 500 Index return in US$.
+Source: Morningstar Direct as of February 28, 2022.

 2. The impact of currency movements tends to diminish over time.

-While exchange rates fluctuate from year to year, the impact of currency on investment returns declines over time.
+While exchange rates fluctuate from year to year, the impact of currency on investment returns tends to decline over time.

 Impact of currency diminishes over time